 The Bollinger bands indicator is used to measure the price volatility and determine entry and exit points for trades.
 The indicator consists of three main parts: the upper, middle, and lower bands.
 These bands are used as an indicator of oversold and overbought conditions by providing a trading range for the price.
 The narrower the bands are, the lower volatility of the price is.
 The wider the bands become; the higher volatility of the price is.

 Relative Strength Indicator (RSI)

 The RSI is one of the most common technical indicators.
-It is used to identify overbought and oversold conditions, price momentum and reversals.
+It is used to identify overbought and oversold conditions, price momentum, and reversals.
 The relative strength indicator is shown as levels from 0 to 100.
-The RSI signals an overbought market by breaching 70, while lower than 30 indicates an oversold market.
+The RSI signals an overbought market by breaching 70, while a lower than 30 indicates an oversold market.

 Average True Range (ATR)